June Newton

 June Newton (née Browne, 3 June 1923 – 9 April 2021) was an Australian model, actress, and photographer.
-As an actress she was known professionally as June Brunell and won the Erik Award for Best Actress in 1956.
+As an actress she was known professionally as June Brunel or Brunell and won the Erik Award for Best Actress in 1956.
 From 1970 onward she worked as a photographer under the pseudonym Alice Springs.
 Her photographs have appeared in publications such as Vanity Fair, Interview, Elle and Vogue.

-She was the wife of fashion photographer Helmut Newton.
+She was the wife of the fashion photographer Helmut Newton.

 Biography

 Modelling and acting

 June Browne was born in Melbourne, Australia on 3 June 1923 to Alice Maude Browne and Thomas Francis Browne, a vaudevillian.
 Her parents divorced when she was five years old.

 She first met Berlin-born photographer Helmut Newton in 1947 at his studio in Melbourne.
 At the time, June was working as an actress under the surname Brunell (to avoid confusion with a local actress named June Brown) and had answered an ad for some modelling work at Helmut's studio.
 The couple were married the following year.

 While still acting under the surname Brunell, she won the Erik Kuttner Award for Best Actress in 1956, an award given for excellence in theatre in Melbourne.
 Although she was finding success in Australia as an actress, Helmut was offered a year-long contract with British Vogue and the couple moved to London in 1957.
 While there, June found acting work with the BBC.
-Helmut did not enjoy his time there and the couple left England.
+Helmut did not enjoy his time there, and the couple left England.

 In the following years, Helmut found work with such publications as Jardin des Modes and Australian Vogue.
 By 1960, the couple settled in Paris, and Helmut's photographic career flourished.